CNES/Pandora/doc/sources/userguide/pandora_data.rst

 Images
 -----------

-Pandora reads input images before stereo computation and creates two dataset for left and right images containing data's image, data's mask and additionnal information.
+Pandora reads input images before stereo computation and creates two datasets for left and right images containing data's image, data's mask and additionnal information.

 Example of an image dataset